Audacy, Inc.: Audacy app (formerly Radio.com)

 On April 23, 2020, Radio.com streams were added to Sonos Radio, available in over 10 million homes globally.
 A week later, Radio.com was added to Comcast televisions.

 The entire lineup of Locked On podcasts was added to Radio.com on February 10, 2021, following a content distribution partnership.

 The Radio.com app became the Audacy app when the company rebranded on March 30, 2021.

 In March 2022, The Audacy Digital Audience Network (ADAN) launched.
-This addressable aggregate of over 60 million listeners that other audio platforms and streaming platforms do not reach targets precise audiences at scale and delivers high-performing digital audio media strategies for Audacy’s advertising partners.
+This addressable aggregate of over 60 million listeners that other audio platforms and streaming platforms do not reach targets precise audiences at scale and delivers digital audio media strategies for Audacy's advertising partners.

 In June 2023, Audacy extended digital distribution of its 250+ stations and entire podcast library to TuneIn.
 The deal expanded content availability to over 200 additional platforms and connected vehicles and devices, including Tesla, Rivian, Lucid, Bose, Samsung and Xbox, as well as on the TuneIn mobile app and TuneIn.com.

 Podcast

-Audacy’s podcast network include Cadence13, Pineapple Street Media, and Podcorn.
+Audacy's podcast network include Cadence13, Pineapple Street Media, and Podcorn.
 The network is one of the largest podcast platforms in the country (3000 podcasts) with an ever-expanding roster.
 The network has garnered over two billion downloads, including 30 million monthly unique listeners.

 In 2019, Entercom announced its acquisition of Pineapple Street Media, a podcast producer, and the remaining portion of Cadence13.
 In 2021, Entercom acquired podcast ad network Podcorn, a deal valued at $22.5 million.

 In March 2024, Audacy began to consolidate its podcast business under the new name Audacy Podcasts.
 The company sunsetted Cadence13 and 2400Sports as standalone, branded studios.
-Pineapple Street Studios remained as Audacy’s premium production studio for third-party partners: HBO, Netflix, Nike, Amazon Music/Wondery, and Spotify.
+Pineapple Street Studios remained as Audacy's premium production studio for third-party partners: HBO, Netflix, Nike, Amazon Music/Wondery, and Spotify.